jberkel/sms-backup-plus/README.md

 You don't have to use Gmail to backup your text messages - change Authentication to Plain text in "Advanced Settings - IMAP server settings", then change the server address / username and password accordingly.
-Make sure to set security to "SSL (Optional)" if the IMAP server you're connecting to has a self-signed certificate ("Unknown certificate" error during backup).
+Make sure to set security to "SSL (optional / trust all)" if the IMAP server you're connecting to has a self-signed certificate ("Unknown certificate" error during backup).

 Also note that Gmail labels correspond to IMAP folders, which will